-Stanley Coren received a huge response from the judges – much larger than he had expected.
+Stanley Coren received a huge response from the obedience judges – much larger than he had expected.
 However, it’s important to know that not all dog breeds that were evaluated made his final intelligence list.

-Only dog breeds that received at least 100 evaluations qualified for Coren’s final list.
-Because of the Labrador’s popularity, they easily qualified.
+Only dog breeds that received at least 100 evaluations qualified for Coren’s final rankings.
+Because of the Labrador’s extreme popularity in North America, they easily qualified in this case.

-Furthermore, only purebred dogs recognized by the American and/or Canadian Kennel Club participated in the trials.
-Consequently, mixed dog breeds were excluded as well.
+Furthermore, only purebred dogs recognized by the American and/or the Canadian Kennel Club participated in the trials.
+This means that no mixed dog breeds were included in this intelligence trial.

 How Labradors Performed

 The Labrador Retriever performed exceptionally well.
-So well, that they made the top 10 smartest dogs list as the 7th best-performing dog breed.
-Conveniently, the top 10 is also the smartest group.
+So well, that they easily made the top 10 smartest dogs list as the 7th best-performing dog breed.
+Conveniently, the top 10 is also the smartest category of breeds.

 Being in the top 10 meant that Labradors are able to learn a new command with fewer than 5 repetitions.
 It’s super quick and easy teaching your Lab new commands and tricks!

 We can’t say we’re surprised Labradors are in the same company as some of the brightest (and most popular) dog breeds.
-Top 10 dogs also include the Border Collie, Poodle, Dobermann, Rottweiler, Golden Retriever, German Shepherd and more.
+Other top 10 breeds also include the Border Collie, Poodle, Dobermann, Rottweiler, Golden Retriever, German Shepherd and more.

 Labs vs. The “Average” Dog

-The average intelligent dog breed is capable of learning a new command with 25 to 40 repetitions.
-This means that a Labrador is at least 5 times faster in learning commands.
+The average intelligent dog breed is capable of learning a new command with just 25 to 40 repetitions.
+In other words, a Labrador Retriever is at least 5 times faster at learning new commands.

 In addition, average dogs will obey a known command (on the first attempt) with a 50% or better success rate.
-Not bad, but not nearly as great as the Labrador Retriever!
+Not bad, but not nearly as obedient as the Labrador Retriever!

 There’s nothing wrong with average intelligent dogs.
-They’re some of the most common and adored dog breeds.
-Some of which, include the Australian Shepherd, Husky, Great Dane, Boston Terrier, Dachshund and the Boxer.
+They’re some of the most popular and adored dog breeds in the world.
+They include the Australian Shepherd, Husky, Great Dane, Boston Terrier, Dachshund and the Boxer (and many more!).

 Sometimes, the best way to gauge a dog breed’s true intelligence if by asking real owners.
-We surveyed the popular Labrador Subreddit to ask owners this question.
+So, we surveyed the popular Labrador Subreddit and other dog forums to ask owners this question.
 Here’s what they had to say:

 Other Reasons Why Labs Are Smart

 There are many reasons why Labs are highly intelligent dogs.
-Coren only measured obedience and working intelligence – just one dimension of true dog IQ.
+However, Coren’s rankings only measured obedience and working intelligence – just one dimension of true dog IQ.
 But because it’s the most objective way to measure dog intelligence, so it’s all we have.

 The Ultimate Water Retrievers

 For example, Poodles were bred to be water retrievers.
-The innate instincts to swim and retrieve objects and game from the water requires this special type of intelligence.
+Their innate instincts to swim and retrieve objects and game from the water requires this special type of intelligence.
 Or take the Border Collie for example: they know how to push and drive livestock with little to no human training.

-Likewise, Labradors were also bred to be water retrievers.
+Similarly, Labradors were also bred to be water retrievers.
 In fact, they were originally used for fishing by local fishermen.
 Few dogs were as obedient, skillful in the water and agile as the Labrador.
 As a result, they were some of the world’s best “fish retrievers.”

 Labs are the ultimate water dogs and their physical qualities made sure of that.
 Not only do they have water-resistant double coats (to provide insulation in the cold waters), but also short fur that keeps them buoyant in the water.

 Believe it or not, these dogs also have webbed toes.
-This allows to to swim quickly and efficiently when retrieving in water.
-Labs were used to recover escaped fish or pull nets to the boat.
+This unusual quality allows them to swim quickly and efficiently when retrieving in water.
+For these reasons, Labs were used to recover escaped fish or pull nets to the boat.

 Labrador’s Adaptive Intelligence

 On the other hand, adaptive intelligence refers to the ability for the Lab to learn for him or herself.
 Does your Lab excel at problem solving?
-Do they learn from their previous mistakes?
+Do they learn from past experiences and mistakes?

 All of these are excellent questions when assessing a dog breed’s intelligence.
 And while this type of intelligence can vary by individual dogs, most owners describes Labs as having high adaptive intelligence.

 For example, one Lab owner says:

 It took our dog just 4 months to learn how to open his gate.
 He’s seen us unhitch the slide on the door so many times that he’s picked up on at!
-Now we have to block the gate with a chair.
+Now we have to block the gate with a chair.– Erik Z. (Lab Owner)

 The door knob for my office room is a little bit broken.
 You just need to push it a little and it opens.
 The moment my Lab figured this out, he’s been coming in non-stop to check up on me.
-He doesn’t do this with any other doors.
+He doesn’t do this with any other doors.– Andy P. (Lab Owner)